mckennapsean/dissertation/content/6-worksheet.md

 concepts.
 Additionally, we mocked up an example of this project using the design worksheets to illustrate how to capture a complex, iterative design process utilizing the design worksheets.
-An overview of this example is provided in {@fig:example}.
+An overview of this example is provided in [@fig:example].
 We include a copy of our lecture materials in the Supplemental Materials.

 ![